nadiahpk/nadiahpk.github.io/_posts/2022-04-01-declining-homophily.md

-It is generally held that human cooperation first evolved in our ancestral past, when we tended to live in small groups composed mostly of family members, and when cooperation could be selected for by kin selection.
+It is generally held that human cooperation first evolved in our ancestral past, when we tended to live in small groups composed mostly of family members, and when cooperation could therefore be selected for by kin selection.
 This narrative is also sometimes invoked to explain the origin of cooperative mechanisms that are primarily about cooperation between nonkin.
 For example,